turingschool/front-end-curriculum/lessons/module-2/npm-and-tooling.md

 * eslint
 * mocha and chai

-If a user is viewing our application in their browser, it's unlikely they're trying to run our tests or lint the code we've written.
+If a user is using our application in their browser, it's unlikely they're trying to run our tests or lint the code we've written.
 So these dependencies are specifically for us, as developers, to enhance our development experience.

-Regular dependencies that will need to be included in our application for our users might be things like `jQuery` -- without jQuery, our DOM interactions would be broken.
-The users viewing our app in the browser would not be able to click on buttons or interact with forms, etc.
+Regular dependencies that will need to be included in our application might be things like `moment js`.
+Moment is a time library that helps makes time calculations and normalization easier.
+This would be considered a regular dependency since it is included in our code base.

 As we determine that our project needs certain dependencies, we install them by running something like: `npm install <packageName>` in our terminal.
 This will automatically add that package to our `dependencies` section of the `package.json`.
 If we only need a development dependency, we can specify for NPM to store it in our `devDependencies` by modifying the command slightly: `npm install <packageName --save-dev`